KazMorita/polyhedron_distortion/README.md

 # Overview
 Polyhedron distortion analysis using group theory.
-This could either be used as a standalone script or as API.
+This could either be used as a standalone script or as an API.

 # Background
 This code allows you to convert distortions into a small-sized vector, possibly suitable for machine learning input.
-Example for octahedron is given, but it is applicable to any type of polyhedra.
+Example for octahedron is given, but it is applicable to any type of polyhedron.

 # Contents
 ## Dependencies